-A certified employee's contract may be voided and employment terminated without due process if the individual does not hold a valid certificate or fails to fulfill the requirements necessary to renew or extend a temporary certificate, emergency certificate, probationary certificate, or permit.
+A certified employee's contract may be voided and employment terminated without due process if the individual does not hold a valid certificate or fails to fulfill the requirements necessary to renew or extend a temporary certificate, emergency permit, probationary certificate, intern certificate, or permit.
+An emergency permit will limit an individual to one year of service and no renewal will be allowed.
 A contract may also be voided if SBEC suspends or revokes certification because of an individual's failure to comply with criminal history background checks.